qooxdoo/qooxdoo/docs/desktop/layout/grid.md

 [setRowHeight](apps://apiviewer/#qx.ui.layout.Grid~setRowHeight) .
 Minimum and
 maximum sizes for columns/rows can be set as well.

-By default no column or row is stretched if the available space is larger/smaller than the needed space.
-To allow certain rows/columns to be stretched each row/column can have a flex ui_layouting.md#flex value.
+By default, no column or row is stretched if the available space is larger/smaller than the needed space.
+To allow certain rows/columns to be stretched each row/column can have a [flex](README.md#flex) value.

 ## Layout properties